rust-lang/rfcs/text/0000-constrained-naked.md

     1. must ensure that the requirements of the calling convention are followed.

 In exchange for the above constraints, the compiler commits to:
-1. produce a clear error if any of the above rules are violated.
+1. produce a clear error if any of the above requirements are violated.
+1. produce a clear warning if any of the above suggestions are not heeded.
 1. never inline the function (implicit `#[inline(never)]`).
-1. emit no instructions to the function body that are not contained in the `asm!()` statement.
+1. emit no additional instructions to the function body before the `asm!()` statement.

-As a (weaker) correlary to the last compiler commitment, since the compiler generates no additional instructions, the initial state of all registers in the `asm!()` statement conform to the specified calling convention.
+As a (weaker) correlary to the last compiler commitment, the initial state of all registers in the `asm!()` statement conform to the specified calling convention.

 # Custom Calling Convention